1951 Loyola Lions football team

 The 1951 Loyola Lions football team was an American football team that represented Loyola University of Los Angeles (now known as Loyola Marymount University) as an independent during the 1951 college football season.
 In their third season under head coach Jordan Olivar, the Lions compiled a 3–6 record and were outscored by a total of 229 to 180.

+Loyola was ranked at No. 96 in the 1951 Litkenhous Ratings.